specialEarn up to 50,000 Qantas Points with a more rewarding personal loan from Symple.

 What is a fast loan?

 Fast loans, sometimes called cash loans, are personal loans that allow you to receive your funds quickly after being approved.
-These loans are typically for smaller amounts than traditional personal loans.
+These loans are typically for smaller amounts than traditional personal loans, and may help with unexpected bills and other urgent expenses.

 How long does it take to get a fast loan?

 The application and approval process for fast loans is typically quick and relatively simple.
-Most lenders provide a straightforward online form for applicants to complete and submit through their website.
+Most lenders provide a straightforward online application form to complete and submit through their website.

 The timeframe for receiving your funds will depend on the lender you choose.
 Some lenders deposit the funds into your bank account within an hour after approval, and some can take 24 or even 48 hours.